 For additional information about the process, the type of review suitable for a given project, application forms, and general assistance, contact Louise Clauss at firstname.lastname@example.org or 206-616-8291.

 The Reading Committee will be composed of a minimum of 3 members of your Supervisory Committee members, including the chairperson.
 It is also advisable to include a member who is knowledgeable in the chosen research methodology.
 The Reading Committee will read and review your dissertation in detail and make a recommendation to the larger Supervisory Committee about readiness to schedule the Final Exam.
 Once you identify appropriate graduate faculty who are willing to serve on the Reading Committee, their names should be submitted to the Office of Student Services using the Committee Formation Request Form on the Graduate Student Forms page.

 Conforming to Stylistic Standards

 It is your responsibility to ensure that your dissertation meets current Graduate School formatting requirements.
-You may find information about these requirements online.
-Further information about dissertation requirements may be found at here.
+You may find information about these requirements on the Graduate School Dissertation page.

 Completing the Final Exam (Dissertation Defense)